moduscreate/ATMlib/README.md

 * 4 channels: 3 square wave with independent programmable duty cycle + 1 noise
 * LFO and slide effects can be applied to square wave duty cycle
 * Asynchronous playback of 1 sound effect as a mono music score on an arbitrary channel with independent tempo.
 Music is muted on the channel used by sound effects and resumed when the sound effect is stopped or playback finishes
-* Dual timer design: PWM carrier from 31kHz to 93kHz for improved audio quality
+* Dual timer design: 93kHz PWM carrier for improved audio quality (was 31kHz)
 * 10bit PWM resolution: mixing of 4 8bit full volume channels without clipping
 * Reduced CPU usage by interrupts: interrupt rate halved without reducing sample rate, simplified interrupt handler
 * Note frequencies are closer to the expected value within the limits of the MCU's clocksource
 * Effects can selectively disabled at compile time to reduce code size
-* Automatic interrupt disable when not in use to save CPU cycles
+* Automatic interrupt and PWM disable when not in use to save CPU cycles and battery

+All of the above while code size was reduced (from 3245 to 2268 bytes as of da3cdbca79ea5ce22431061a4365d45d771434b3) and bug were squashed!

 ### Music playback example